aniruddha1607/APSIT-COMMUNITY/README.md

 # Ecampus
 All in one flask webapp where we can have complete smart services for university related to cleanliness issues/complaint section, lost & found things, canteen orders with mail invoice generation, event notifications, etc.

+# I have generated this doc using github copilot, great time to live in!

 # Running APSIT-COMMUNITY locally

 This document describes the exact steps to get the project running locally on macOS (zsh).
 It includes cloning the repo, creating a virtual environment, installing the minimal requirements we use for development, running the Flask app, and inspecting the SQLite database.